 Photo credit to the lovely Emily Nichols Photography.

 One final strategy that I used to nourish my milk supply on an everyday basis was drinking plenty of Vita-Min, the pre-natal and lactation-friendly tea that we formulated specially to be mineral-rich, nutrient-dense and full of folate.
 This tea blend combines silica-laden horsetail, hormone-loving red clover, uterus tonifying red raspberry, iron-rich nettle, soothing oatstraw, and a pinch of refreshing mint (but not enough to be drying, see below).

 Herbs to Reduce Milk Supply

 An oversupply can be just as problematic as a lack of milk.
 And there are those unique situations where the mother desires to dry up her milk supply for one reason or another.
-An herbal approach to diminishing the fountains of lactation might involve a few different drying herbs taken as extracts: peppermint
+An herbal approach to diminishing the fountains of lactation might involve a few different drying herbs taken as extracts: lemon balm

-are three I like to start with, in addition to commonsense measures such as not pumping, staying hydrated, and wearing loose clothing.
+are two I like to start with, in addition to commonsense measures such as not pumping, staying hydrated, and wearing loose clothing.
 Alternately, you could consider a tea, though the extracts will be more potent as they enter into the bloodstream immediately and are far more concentrated.

 In your research on how to dry up your breastmilk, you’ll probably come across the cabbage leaf tactic, too, which is worth a try and has some history as a folk remedy (makes for a great #momlife selfie, too).